ganap/swasth-clinicans-helpApp/src/pages/topics/setting-up-your-billing-and-automations.md

 title: Setting up your Billing and Automations
 date: 2019-11-25T23:56:42.104Z
 ---
-The Billing and Services page is where you set the foundation for all of your billing within Swasth Web App.
+The Billing and Services page is where you set the foundation for all of your billing within the Clinician App.
 These settings will apply across your Swasth Web App account and by taking a few minutes to set this up properly, you can seamlessly automate your practice billing.

 To find these settings, click **Practice Management> Billing and Services > Settings**